ZmnSCPxj-jr/sidepool/doc/10-peerswap-in-sidepool.md

 * Go through the sorted list, allocating funds available in the sidepool to each other participant.
-  * Allocate funds equal to half (or some reasonable fraction) of the "imbalance error" with that participant.
+  * Allocate funds equal to half (or some reasonable fraction) of the "imbalance error" with that participant, rounded to an exact satoshi amount.
-  * If we run out of funds in the sidepool, put the remaining to-offer list to a pending-to-offer list.
+  * If we run out of funds in the sidepool, move the remaining to-offer list to a pending-to-offer list.
-* Go through the to-offer list and offer peerswaps to them, of the amount allocated.
+* Go through the sorted to-offer list and offer peerswaps to them, of the amount allocated.
 * Wait for incoming peerswap offers from to-accept participants.
   Reject peerswap offers if they are not coming from a participant in the to-accept list.